Belgian Sheepdog: Dog Breed Profile and Information

 • Shedding: Medium

-The productive Belgium’s climate and the terrain are ideal for both dairy farming and livestock.
-Presently, the country can be said to be the world’s leading trader of milk chocolate, but the Belgian farmer’s major focus was on cattle herding, which included breeding herding dogs.
+Belgium’s productive climate and terrain are ideal for dairy and livestock farming.
+Presently, the country is the world’s leading trader of milk chocolate, but the Belgian farmer’s major focus was cattle herding, which included breeding herding dogs.

 There were once, in fact, eight unique varieties of shepherd dogs native to Belgians.
-It wasn’t until the 1890s that they gained official recognition and remained Belgian Sheepdog to date.
+It wasn’t until the 1890s that they gained official recognition and remained Belgian Sheepdog.

-Also known as “the Chien de Berger Belge or the Groenendael,” Malinois, Tervuren, and Laekenois, which are identical anatomically but with coats that are distinctively different in terms of color, texture, and length.
+Also known as “the Chien de Berger Belge or the Groenendael,” Malinois, Tervuren, and Laekenois are identical anatomically but with distinctively different coats in color, texture, and length.

 The Belgian Sheepdog can be characterized by its solid-black, long-haired variety among the four Belgian shepherd dogs that still exist today.

-Back then, the dogs were named Groenendael by a man known as Nicolas Rose, who was a prolific breeder who managed a restaurant close to Brussels called “the Chateau Groenendael.”
-We could, in fact, say Mr. Rose owned the foundation couple of what we now know as the Belgian Sheepdog breed.
+Back then, the dogs were named Groenendael by a man known as Nicolas Rose, a prolific breeder who managed a restaurant close to Brussels called “the Chateau Groenendael.”
+We could say Mr. Rose owned the foundation couple of what we now know as the Belgian Sheepdog breed.

 The Belgian Sheepdog was classed in the Chien de Berger de Races Continentales, also known as the Continental Shepherds.
 This group also includes Briards, German Shepherds, Hollander Herders, Beauceron, and Bouviers.